Coonagh, Limerick City: Facilities

 Coonagh Cross Shopping Centre is a shopping centre situated on the west bank of the River Shannon in the Shannon Airport and Ennis direction, when departing from Limerick city centre.
-It's anchor tenant is a 24-hour Tesco.

-A Travelodge hotel is located just off the Coonagh exit from the Coonagh Roundabout on the Limerick-Ennis road.

 Coonagh is also home a golf driving range (Limerick Driving Range) and to an equestrian centre.

 There are plans in place to build a road linking Coonagh Roundabout to Knockalisheen Road, as part of the Limerick Northern Distributor Road.

 Place names

 Other landmarks and placenames of note in Coonagh include: